 - Hand out 5 extra GSI trowels in case students/leaders did not bring their own or want to try something different

-- Explain need to minimize impact on plants and animals, do not change their behavior, keep them wild, and preserve experience for others to enjoy
+- Explain the need to minimize impact on plants and animals, do not change their behavior, keep them wild, and preserve the experience for others to enjoy

-- Pee on rocks or mineral soil and not vegetation because animal wil chew them to get at the salt.
+- Pee on rocks or mineral soil and not vegetation because animals will chew them to get at the salt.